 By-Laws Required Elements A

 By-Laws Guidance B

 Guidance Regarding Meetings and Conferencing via Electronic Means C

-Local Workforce Development Board Membership Requirements Ξ
+Local Area WDB Membership Requirements D

-Templates for Local Innovations Е

-NC Local Workforce Development Board By-Laws Required Elements
+NC Local Area WDB By-Laws Required Elements

-At a minimum the local Workforce Development Board By-laws must include the following items for Division of Workforce Solutions approval.
+At a minimum the Local Area WDB by-laws must include the following items for Division of Workforce Solutions approval.

-When submitting the local by-laws, please specify the section (provide a clear crosswalk) where the following required elements are located within the submitted by-laws.
+When submitting the Local Area by-laws, please specify the section (provide a clear crosswalk) where the following required elements are located within the submitted by-laws.